 If you are offered a Legal Internship placement you will be required to attend a one day compulsory induction session prior to you commencing Legal Internship.

 The induction session covers area such as: duty of confidentiality, interviewing diverse clients, working with interpreters, how to write file notes, how to draft letters etc. Additionally you will be given information about enrolment on completion of this compulsory session.
-The induction session is held at Deakin's Melbourne City Centre, Bourke Street, Melbourne, usually on the last Monday of the previous Trimester from 9am - 12 noon.
+The induction session is held at Deakin's Melbourne City Centre, Bourke Street, Melbourne, usually on the last Monday of the previous Trimester from 9am - 1pm.

 Failure to attend will result in your Legal Internship offer being rescinded and you will no longer be eligible to enrol in the unit.

 |Barwon Community Legal Service Inc.||Geelong|